Mechanically concealed holes: Introduction

 Yet, in reality, the materials to be used may already be determined by other factors, such as constraints of production processes or cost.
 Prescribing the materials to be used also fixes the elastic moduli, so that these parameters can hardly be adjusted.
 In that case, a different recipe to implement mechanical shielding and concealing of holes in a given solid is necessary.

-To this end, we present an alternative strategy to illustrate the concept of mechanically concealed holes using a basic example situation.
-We address uniform loading under plane-strain conditions of a material that is homogeneous, isotropic, linearly elastic, and, in principle, infinitely extended.
+Our goal is to present an alternative strategy of mechanical concealment that extends from a macroscopic, continuum level down to microscopic, atomistic scales.
+To illustrate this concept of mechanically concealed holes, we focus on a basic example situation, keeping the basic geometry as simple as possible.
+We start from continuum elasticity theory and address uniform static loading under plane-strain conditions of a material that is homogeneous, isotropic, linearly elastic, and, in principle, infinitely extended.
 The cylindrical holes that we introduce are of sufficiently low concentration so that we may neglect their mutual mechanical interaction.
 In reality, we may, for instance, think of cylindrical holes drilled into plates or blocks of material.
-Using analytical calculations as well as molecular dynamics simulations, we demonstrate that, indeed, under such conditions, we can introduce stiff cylindrical shells around the cylindrical holes so that the presence of the holes is effectively masked and mechanically concealed.
+Using analytical calculations, we demonstrate that, indeed, under such conditions, we can introduce stiff cylindrical shells around the cylindrical holes so that the presence of the holes is effectively masked and mechanically concealed.
 Our sole tuning parameter is the thickness of the shell surrounding the hole.
+The concept is then extended to atomistic scales using molecular dynamics simulations of an appropriate Lennard-Jones model solid.
+It maintains valid for discrete particulate structures.
+We mention that, in reality, colloids often provide example systems to visually bridge between atomistic and macroscopic scales and may serve for corresponding illustrations \cite{herlach2010colloids, royall2024colloidal, menath2023acoustic}.